DoDAO-io/dodao-defi-course/generated/questions/lending_and_credit.md

 - [ ]  When the value of collateral assets exceeds the value of the granted loan
 - [x]  When the value of collateral assets is below the value of the granted loan
 - [ ]  When the value of collateral assets is equal to the value of the granted loan
-- [ ]  When the value of collateral assets is double the value of the granted loan
+- [ ]  When the value of collateral assets is exactly double the value of the granted loan

 Hint: Under is similar to ...